WebFiori/docs/database.md

 // select `name` as `full_name`, `age` as `contact_age` from `contacts`
 ```

-We can also add a `where` condition to the query.
+Developer can also add a `where` condition to the query.
 There are 3 methods which can be used to add a where condition:
 * [AbstractQuery::where()](https://webfiori.com/docs/webfiori/database/AbstractQuery#where)
 * [AbstractQuery::orWhere()](https://webfiori.com/docs/webfiori/database/AbstractQuery#orWhere)
 * [AbstractQuery::andWhere()](https://webfiori.com/docs/webfiori/database/AbstractQuery#andWhere)